cloudfoundry/summit-hands-on-labs/eu-2020/Stratos/TUTORIAL.md

 1. Click on `Create Service Account` on the bottom right of the `Service Account` card

-1. Pause, great things come to those that wait!

-1. Click on the name of your kube cluster in the breadcrumb in the header, this will take you back to the summary page for your cluster
+1. Stratos will spin up the Kube Dashboard in a pod.
+We can see the status of this by going to the `Kubernetes` `Pods` view.

+1. Go back to the summary page by clicking the `Kubernetes` button in the sidenav

 1. Click on `View Dashboard` in the sub-header

 1. You should now see the well known Kubernetes Dashboard application, take some time to explore

 ### <walkthrough-web-preview-icon></walkthrough-web-preview-icon> Run an Analysis tool

 Kubernetes analysis tools are a new feature which allows the execution of external tool.
 There's one available at the moment called PopEye.

-1. Navigate to the Summary page of your Kubernetes by clicking on the `Kubernetes` button in the sidenav on the left
+1. Navigate to the Workloads list by clicking on the `Workloads` button in the sidenav on the left

+1. Find the workload for Stratos, it should be named `{{wordpress-name}}`, and click on it

-1. Click on the `Analysis` button in the sub-sidenav on the left
+1. Click on the `Analysis` button in the sub-sidenav

 1. Click on `Run Analysis` in the sub-header at the top and select `PopEye`
-   - The run should then appear in the table below

-1. Click on the report name in the table to view the report
+1. Wait a moment... and then click on `Refresh` in the `Reports` drop down in the sub-header

-   - This will be a link once the run has `Completed`
+1. When the new run appears in the drop down click it

 1. Browse the information found in the report

-1. Click on the `Analysis` link in the sub-header or click on the `Analysis` button in the sidenav on the left to return to the Analysis page

-1. Delete the run by selecting the three vertical dots in the row in the table and selecting `Delete`

 ### <walkthrough-web-preview-icon></walkthrough-web-preview-icon> Bring up a Kube & Helm terminal environment in Stratos
 The Kube & Helm terminal provides a shell like experience with the Kube and Helm CLI tools configured and authorised to communicate with the Kube Cluster